dfilatov/vidom/README.md

 ## Tag node API

 ### node.attrs(`attrs`)
 Sets the attributes to a node.
-When this node is mounted to the DOM, attributes will be translated to the corresponding DOM attributes or properties.
+When this node is mounted to the DOM, attributes will be translated to the corresponding DOM attributes, properties or event handlers.
 * @param {Object} `attrs` attributes
 * @returns {TagNode} this
 ```js